Water heater rusty water

 Frequently Asked Questions

-How do I know if my water heater is the cause of the rusty water?
+How do I know if my water heater is causing the rusty water?

 Can I fix a rusty water heater myself?

-In some cases, you may be able to address minor rust issues by flushing the tank or replacing the anode rod.
-However, if the tank is heavily corroded, it's generally best to have a professional plumber replace the water heater.
+In some cases, you may be able to address a rusty water heater by replacing the anode rod or flushing the tank.
+However, if the tank lining is significantly corroded, it's usually best to have a professional plumber replace the water heater.

 Connect with certified professionals in your area